Maria C. Palmer and Ruthie Robbins

 Maria is a native of Pittsburgh, PA.
 She holds a bachelor’s degree from Syracuse University in New York and a master’s degree in psychology from Pepperdine University.
 In both 2011 and 2012, she was recognized by Pepperdine University for her service work.

-Currently, Maria is the Grant Writer/Development Associate for St. Paul’s Community Development Corporation in Paterson, NJ, an agency committed to human self-sufficiency offering over 10,000 individuals in the greater Passaic County area, offering “a hand-up, not a handout.”
+Maria relocated to NJ in 2011.
+Currently, Maria is the Grant Writer/Development Associate for St. Paul’s Community Development Corporation in Paterson, NJ, an agency committed to human self-sufficiency offering over 10,000 individuals in the greater Passaic County area.
 Maria currently lives in New Jersey with her husband Joe, daughters Helena and Josephina, and rescue dogs Luna and Stella.
-Maria C. Palmer is represented by Leticia Gomez at Savvy Literary.

 Ruthie (Dines) Robbins (nominated for On the Rocks) was named as the 2021 Finalist for the Page Turner Awards in the Screenplay Book Adaptation Needed category for On the Rocks.
 Maria’s writing has also been recently recognized by Gov. Phil Murphy, who sent her a personal commendation letter after her Page Turner nomination.
 She is in her 46th year as an educator.
 After teaching in a large suburban district near Pittsburgh, PA, Ruthie worked in Buffalo, Detroit, Chicago, Boston, and San Antonio for Johns Hopkins School of Education Center for Social Organization of Schools and has also taught in public and private schools in the Buffalo, NY, area.
 In addition, Ruthie was an organist/choir director for forty-four years.
 Her career enables her to work with sizable groups of people for years at a time, building strong networks through which she can appeal to potential readers.